vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 >A retriever is an interface that returns documents given an unstructured query.
 It is more general than a vector store.
 A retriever does not need to be able to store documents, only to return (or retrieve) them.
 Vector stores can be used as the backbone of a retriever, but there are other types of retrievers as well.

 The retriever interface fits perfectly with Vespa, as Vespa can support a wide range of features and ways to retrieve and rank content.
-The following implements a custom retriever `VespaStreamingHybridRetriever` that takes the following arguments:
+The following implements a custom retriever `VespaStreamingHybridRetriever`, that takes the following arguments:

 - `app:Vespa` The Vespa application we retrieve from.
-This could be a Vespa Cloud instance or a local instance, for example running on a laptop.
+This could be a Vespa Cloud instance or a local instance.
 -  `user:str` The user that that we want to retrieve for, this argument maps to the [Vespa streaming mode groupname parameter](https://docs.vespa.ai/en/reference/query-api-reference.html#streaming.groupname)
 - `pages:int` The  target number of PDF pages we want to retrieve for a given query
 - `chunks_per_page` The is the target number of relevant text chunks that are associated with the page